bereczb/zerda-exam-html-css/README.md

 </html>
 ```
 #### Your answer: [2p]
-Top left corner position of body is (0, 0)
+Top left corner position of body is (0, 0), because padding is 0px and margin is 0px.
-Top left corner position of blue box (foo) is (20, 20)
+Top left corner position of blue box (foo) is (20, 20) because of the direct given absolute position.
 Top left corner position of yellow box (bar) is (40, 40) -> (absolute position of blue box + absolute position of yellow box)
 The distance between the top-left corner of the document body and the top-left corner of yellow box is 40px to the right and 40px down which means 56.57px as a straight line.

 ## 3. Explain concepts (~15 minutes) [4 points]
-Add your answer to this readme file, commit your changes to this repository.

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]

+Add your answer to this readme file, commit your changes to this repository.

+display: block -> the element has width and height, padding and margin.
+The block element comes below the previous one.

+display: inline -> the width and height of the element is the space what the text or other object in the element covers.
+The inline element comes to the right of the previous element.

+display: inline-block -> inline-block element has padding and margin, behaves as a block element except that the inline-block element comes to the right of the previous element.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

+<section> is part of an <article>

+Article can be a news article or a blog post.
+Section can be a chapter of an article or such a part of it where it makes sense to give a title to.